bayareala8s/DevOps-On-Azure/README.md

 # DevOps-On-Azure
-Comprehensive guide for implementing DevOps practices on Microsoft Azure

 "DevOps-On-Azure" is a Git repository that serves as a comprehensive guide for implementing DevOps practices on Microsoft Azure.
 It includes code samples, scripts, and detailed instructions for various DevOps tasks such as continuous integration, continuous deployment, infrastructure as code, and monitoring.